Reynaldo-S/Social-Media-Hashtag-Trend-Analyzer-Application/README.md

 ## Submit your post:

 **Clicking "Post" triggers the following actions:**
-The post content is sent to an AWS Lambda function configured with the name LAMBDA_FUNCTION_NAME (replace with your actual function name).
+The post content is sent to an AWS Lambda function configured with the name hashtag.
 The Lambda function extracts hashtags using regular expressions.
-Extracted hashtags and the original post content are stored in a DynamoDB table named post_content (replace with your actual table name).
+Extracted hashtags and the original post content are stored in a DynamoDB table named post_content.

 ## View trending hashtags: